 Hemming a Dress with a Narrow Rolled Hem

 Ideal for chiffon and very lightweight fabrics, this narrow rolled hem uses a hemming foot.
 The specialized foot rolls the fabric into a double fold roll measuring ⅛” (3mm).
-Machine stitch as you follow the rolled fabric made by the rolled hem foot.
+Machine stitch as you follow the rolled fabric made by the foot.

 BEST FOR - Fine fabrics where a narrow hem is needed.